torvista/Zen_Cart-Backup_MYSQL_Plugin/README.md

 # Zen Cart - Backup MYSQL Plugin v2.0

+*August 2024: This fileset is now very different to the last version in the Zen Cart Plugins, but will not be uploaded there until there is some feedback from users.*

+Backup/Restore your database from the Zen Cart Admin.
+Use for backup security or for fast and easy restores to your development server.

 This add-on works much faster than a php-scripted backup tool and supports backups of "huge" databases.
+Supports zip and gzip in unix and Windows servers.

 Created by: DrByte
 Donations:  Please support Zen Cart!  paypal@zen-cart.com  - Thank you!